Federal Pell Grants

 The Federal Pell Grant is a need-based program which provides money to help undergraduates pay for their education after high school.
 For many students, these grants provide a foundation of financial aid, to which aid from other Federal and Non-Federal sources may be added.
 Unlike loans, grants DO NOT have to be paid back.
 Pell awards range from $200 to $2775 per semester.
 Students must maintain Satisfactory Academic Progress to participate in this program.

 Federal Supplemental Educational Opportunity Grant (FSEOG) is a need-based program for undergraduate students only, and it DOES NOT have to be paid back.
-A student may get up to $2,000 a year, depending on need, enrollment status, the availability of FSEOG funds, and the amount of other aid received.
-A student must qualify for Federal Pell Grant in order to receive an FSEOG.
+A student may get up to $500 a year (per our institutional policy), depending on need, enrollment status, the availability of FSEOG funds, and the amount of other aid received.
+A student must qualify for Federal Pell Grant in order to receive an FSEOG funds, and the amount of other aid received.
 The cumulative grade point average required is at least a 2.0 on a 4.0 system with the required number of earned hours based on the attempted hours each semester.
 Every year, the Department of Education gives McNeese a specific amount of funds for FSEOG's.
 These awards are made on a first come, first serve basis.
 When total funds are awarded, there are no more FSEOG's for that year; therefore, it is important to meet the school's financial aid application deadlines.